bitspittle/limp/README.md

 One way that Limp differs from Lisp is support for optional parameters in methods.
 These are named parameters prefixed by `--`.

-For example, the `take` method receives a list and takes *n* elements from it, essentially making a copy of some subset of the list.
-It *also* allows you to specify where those items are taken from, using the `--from` parameter.
-If not explicitly specified, the method takes the items from the front.
+For example, the `take` method receives a list and a count and takes *count* elements from the list.
+This essentially makes a copy of some subset of the list.

+The method also allows you to specify where those items are taken from, using the `--from` optional parameter.
+If not explicitly specified, the method takes items from the front.

 ```kotlin
 enum class ListStrategy {